ArVdC/TimeManager/README.md

 * ~~Command: Permit 'HH:mm:ss' format for '/ tm set start', '/ tm set time' and '/ tm set initialtick' first argument.~~
 * ~~Command: Make an update message and associated commands.~~
 * ~~Day & Night : Make a different speed multiplier for the day and the night.~~
+* ~~Calendar: Create new placeholders to display a count of elapsed days and the date in yyyy-mm-dd format.~~
 * Sleep: Provide the ability to synchronize a world to a specified one, detecting the coming of a new day after someone has slept.
 * Player Item: Create a custom item (and associated permissions and options) to use the '/now' command.
 * Schedule: Create a schedule allowing commands to be executed at specific times.